visual storytelling

 Establish a clear beginning and end, have a main character that your audience can empathize with, have exciting challenges for them to overcome, and provide a resolution that will intrigue your viewers.

-By doing this, you’ll give your story structure and ensure it resonates with people emotionally.
+Doing this will structure your story and ensure it resonates with people emotionally.

 After refining the storyline, you can harness visuals – be it photos or videos – which will help bring your story alive for your target audience.

-These days, you can even use AI art generators, such as Jasper Art, Midjourney, or even Canva, to help you tell your story with pictures!
+These days, you can even use AI art generators to help you tell your story with pictures!

 This can cultivate a deeper connection between the storyteller and the audience, making you more memorable and resonating far beyond what words alone could achieve.